Segment-Wise Flow Matching for Vision-Aided mmWave V2I Beam Prediction: Introduction

 Flow matching (FM) offers exactly such a paradigm: it has recently emerged as a framework for learning continuous-time dynamics that combine high predictive fidelity with efficient sampling \cite{FM}.
 By modeling data evolution as a continuous conditional flow governed by ordinary differential equations (ODEs), FM enables fast and stable sampling with only a few integration steps.
 It has achieved competitive or faster generation across images, videos, speech, and molecular domains \cite{FM,FM_video,FM_speech}, and has recently been adapted to autonomous driving for trajectory generation and planning \cite{FM_Auto}, showing its suitability for tasks with smoothly evolving states and stringent fast-sampling requirements.

 Inspired by the effectiveness of FM, we design a vision-conditioned beam prediction framework.
-The main contributions of this paper are summarized as follows: (i) \textbf{Flow-based modeling for beam dynamics:} We introduce a FM framework for vision-aided beam prediction based on rectified flow, enabling continuous-time modeling of beam evolution; (ii) \textbf{Terminal flow constraint for stability:} We design a terminal flow constraint that enforces long-horizon consistency and improves prediction stability; and (iii) \textbf{Efficient and practical edge deployment:} The proposed FM model achieves superior prediction accuracy with lightweight computational cost, making it suitable for real-time deployment at the network edge.
+The main contributions of this paper are summarized as follows: (i) \textbf{Flow-based modeling in the beam-codebook power domain:} We introduce a vision-conditioned FM framework that models the continuous-time evolution of normalized beam receive power vectors over the predefined codebook, rather than directly predicting discrete beam index sequences; (ii) \textbf{Segment-wise FM for temporal evolution:} We impose FM over adjacent beam-state transitions, allowing the model to learn local velocity fields that better capture the step-by-step temporal evolution of beam dynamics; and (iii) \textbf{Efficient and practical edge deployment:} The proposed FM model achieves superior prediction accuracy with lightweight computational cost, making it a promising lightweight predictor for edge-side beam prediction.